Clob9100/Cell-positioning-and-Distance-Analysis/README.md

 # Required Libraries
 The following Python libraries are required to run the script:

-import pandas as pd
+- import pandas as pd
+- import matplotlib.pyplot as plt
+- import numpy as np
+- import glob
+- import os
-import matplotlib.pyplot as plt import numpy as np import glob import os import seaborn as sns from tifffile import imread
+- import seaborn as sns
+- from tifffile import imread
-#import scanpy as sc
+- #import scanpy as sc
-#import umap
+- #import umap
-from sklearn.manifold import TSNE from sklearn.cluster import KMeans
+- from sklearn.manifold import TSNE
+- from sklearn.cluster import KMeans
-#import leidenalg
+- #import leidenalg
-from mpl_toolkits.mplot3d import axes3d
+- from mpl_toolkits.mplot3d import axes3d
-from scipy import stats
+- from scipy import stats
-from scipy.spatial import distance from scipy.interpolate import griddata from pointpats import ripley from sklearn.preprocessing import MinMaxScaler, StandardScaler from sklearn.cluster import DBSCAN from scipy.spatial import distance from scipy.stats import poisson from scipy.stats import norm
+- from scipy.spatial import distance
+- from scipy.interpolate import griddata
+- from pointpats import ripley
+- from sklearn.preprocessing import MinMaxScaler, StandardScaler
+- from sklearn.cluster import DBSCAN
+- from scipy.spatial import distance
+- from scipy.stats import poisson
+- from scipy.stats import norm
-#from .geometry import TREE_TYPES
+- #from .geometry import TREE_TYPES
-#%matplotlib notebook
+- #%matplotlib notebook

-import pandas as pd
-import numpy as np
-from sklearn.preprocessing import MinMaxScaler, StandardScaler from sklearn.cluster import KMeans
+- from sklearn.preprocessing import MinMaxScaler, StandardScaler
+- from sklearn.cluster import KMeans

-from scipy.interpolate import griddata from scipy.stats import norm
+- from scipy.interpolate import griddata
+- from scipy.stats import norm

-from scipy.stats import poisson
+- from scipy.stats import poisson

 # Data Importation or Generation
 You can either import your own data from an Excel file or generate a dummy dataset directly within the script for testing purposes.